The limit point in the Jante's law process has an absolutely continuous distribution: Reduction to the case of uniform geometry

 It follows that for every $n \ge 0$

 as required.

 Let $\tilde{\xi}$ be the limit point of $\tilde{Y}(\cdot)$.
-By the hypothesis that Theorem~\ref{T: original} holds for bounded convex bodies, the distribution of $\tilde{\xi}$ conditioned on $\tilde{K}=R$ is continuous: it is a continuous distribution conditioned on an event of positive probability.
-Now the distribution of $\xi$ is a mixture of these conditioned distributions over the set of $R \in \mathbb{N}$ for which $\mathbb{P}(K=R) > 0$.
-Therefore the distribution of $\xi$ is continuous, as required. \end{proof}
+By the hypothesis that Theorem~\ref{T: original} holds for bounded convex bodies, the distribution of $\tilde{\xi}$ conditioned on $\tilde{K}=R$ is absolutely continuous: it is an absolutely continuous distribution conditioned on an event of positive probability.
+Now the distribution of~$\xi$ is a mixture of these conditioned distributions over the set of $R \in \mathbb{N}$ for which $\mathbb{P}(K=R) > 0$.
+Therefore the distribution of $\xi$ is indeed absolutely continuous (please see also Appendix 1). \end{proof}